LSanten/LSanten.github.io/_mms-md/METAPHORICAL-RELATIONSHIPS-OF-ORGS.md

 date_lastchanged: '2024-10-22'
 layout: default
 show_date_lastchanged_updatedauto: YES, NO, NO
-title: How do we visualize the systemic relationships (good or bad) of organizations?
+title: How do we visualize the systemic relationships and context of organizations?
 ---
-# How do we visualize the systemic relationships (good or bad) of organizations?
+# How do we visualize the systemic relationships and context of organizations?
-Throughout all my work, visual representations of systemic relationship bubble out of my brain and hands.
+Throughout all my work, visual representations of systemic relationships bubble out of my brain and hands.
 Over time, I started to develop metaphors that work across different domains, mainly inspired by nature.
 I have become natures apprentice, learning from phenomena in ecosystems and applying them to my engineering, design, and community-building work.

 Trees, roots, nutritional storage, soil, fruits, DNA, seeds.
 Just as plants require nutrients, have needs, and can be supportive or extractive, social systems have similar characteristics.